steve-gray/somersault/README.md

 the container registrations.

     const myObject = myContainer.build(SomeClass);

+### .filterAll(tag|tags)
+Creates a child container that will only include any registrations that match the nominated tag (or ALL of a list of nominated tags).
+This allows filtering down to a subset where registrations have multiple tags that combine to provide grouping:

+    // Register connection settings for environments
+    container.register(['connectionString', 'QA', 'serverA'], 'foo=bar1');
+    container.register(['connectionString', 'QA', 'serverB'], 'foo=bar2');
+    container.register(['connectionString', 'UAT', 'serverA'], 'foo=waa1');
+    container.register(['connectionString', 'UAT', 'serverB'], 'foo=waa2');

+    // Filter
+    const filteredChild = container.filterAll(['QA', 'serverB']);
+    // filteredChild will now only resolve connectionString = foo=bar2

+This filter applies to the current container and all upstream registrations in the hierarchy, but does not modify results returned from references to the original container.
+Filter operations can be chained to create composed behaviours.

 ### .filterAny(tag|tags)
 Creates a child container that will only include any registrations that match the nominated tag (or any